AbhiXverse/Solidity-journey/Day 04/Solidity Notes.md

 Receiving Eth without a function call :-

 - If someone sends Eth without calling a function, Solidity uses:
-    - receive() function - when Eth is sent witho (if no data is send)
+    - receive() function - when Eth is sent without any data
-    - fallback() - function (if data is sent but no matching function exists)
+    - fallback() function - when data is sent, but no matching function exists
     - E.g

 ```
    contract ReceiveExample {